encryptedninja/command-center/README.md

 <img src="images/hashcat.png">

-  <p align="justify">Where to find the <code>hashcat.potfile</code> where the cracked hashes are stored.</p>
+  <p align="justify">How to locate the <code>hashcat.potfile</code> where the cracked hashes are stored.</p>

 <img src="images/hashcat_potfile.png">

 <p align="justify">I mainly created this image for the web login crack part only.
-Sometimes it's hard to remember how it's done.</p>
+Sometimes it's hard to remember how it's done using hydra.</p>

 <img src="images/hydra.png">